EdinburghGenomics/Analysis-Driver/README.md

   a sample's genotype with an expected, queries the LIMS for an expected genotype vcf, and writes a file containing the results of comparing the observed and expected vcfs
 - GenderValidation - Quantifies X-chromosome heterozygosity in BCBio's output haplotype vcf.
-Produces a file containing the called gender, to be compared against the gender suppied in the Lims
+Produces a file containing the called gender, to be compared against the gender supplied in the Lims
 - FastqScreen - Checks fastqs for sample contamination using [fastqscreen](http://www.bioinformatics.babraham.ac.uk/projects/download.html#fastqscreen)
 - Blast - Checks a fastq file for contamination using NCBI Blast
 - VerifyBamID - Checks a Bam file for species contamination using [VerifyBamID](http://genome.sph.umich.edu/wiki/VerifyBamID)